Announcing a new Meetup for The Monterey Bay Area Hiking Group!What

 WHAT TO BRING:

-Sturdy hiking shoes, layered clothing, wind & rain gear, lunch, hat, gloves, 5-6 liters of water, long pants and long sleeve shirt (for poison oak protection).
+Sturdy hiking shoes, layered clothing, wind & rain gear, lunch, hat, gloves, 5-6 liters of water, head lamp for hiking after dark, long pants and long sleeve shirt (for poison oak protection).
 Bring your trekking polls if desired.
 Important:

-Very fit, disciplined hikers who can handle an 18 mile hike over steep/rough terrain.
+Very fit, disciplined hikers who can handle a 20+ mile hike over steep/rough terrain.
 This hike is for hikers who enjoy the adventures of ALL-DAY exploration across vastly remote areas of unspoiled back country wilderness.HOW TO ATTEND: